BlockchainCommons/www.blockchaincommons.com/_posts/2024-10-08-musings-cliques-1.md

 1. **Identity Validation**.
 Peer-based identifiers help to authenticate social identities, creating trust.
 1. **Resilience Against Single Points of Failure**: Distributing control among multiple parties in a clique guards against single points of failure.
 1. **Secure Group Decision Making**.
 Relations or groups can securely and irrevocably made decisions together.
 1. **Enhanced Privacy in Group Interactions**.
-Aggregated Schnorr-based signatures keep the identities of the members of a relationship or a clique private.
+Aggregatable Schnorr-based signatures keep the identities of the members of a relationship or a clique private.

 Cliques can be quite useful for a number of specific fields:

 1. **Blockchains**.
-The use of aggregated signatures creates smaller transactions on blockchains.
+The use of aggregatable signatures creates smaller transactions on blockchains.
 1. **Collaborative Projects**.
 Collaborative projects and joint ventures can use clique keys to authenticate shared resource usage and other decisions.
 1. **Financial Fields.** Dual-key control is often required in financial fields, and that's an implicit element of relational edge keys.
 1. **Internet of Things (IoT) & Other Smart Networks.** Relational edge keys can ensure secure and efficient communication among diverse devices that have paired together.